Deborah Brown: Education

-Life & Work
+Life and work

-Upon returning to Belfast in 1951, 24-year-old Brown made preparations for her first solo exhibition at the CEMA Gallery, for which the poet John Hewitt contributed an introduction to the catalogue.
+Upon returning to Belfast in 1951, Brown made preparations for her first solo exhibition at the CEMA Gallery, for which the poet John Hewitt contributed an introduction to the catalogue.
 The exhibition consisted of thirty-five oils which were predominantly landscapes, woodland scenes and rivers.
 In the same year Brown befriended Alice Berger Hammerschlag with whom she remained friends until her death in 1969.
 Brown was later asked by Kenneth Jamison, the Director of the Arts Council of Northern Ireland, to select a committee to oversee an arts bursary scheme set-up in memory of Berger Hammerschlag and which aided many younger artists to travel and to purchase equipment and materials.

 After seeing Brown's work in the Belfast Museum and Art Gallery, the Scottish Colourist John D Fergusson invited Brown to show at the British Council rooms in Glasgow in 1955.
 In the following year Brown had a solo exhibition of thirty-six paintings at The City Gallery in Belfast.
-The works were "carried out in a broad forceful expressionist manner and in non-naturalistic colour."
+The works were "carried out in a broad forceful expressionist manner and in non-naturalistic colour".
 Writing of Brown's abstraction in the 1959 annual exhibition of the Royal Ulster Academy Kenneth Jamison compares her to Olive Henry,"Olive Henry is more decadent by instinct, a fine formaliser.
 Her pictures Man and Ropes and Riviera Port, well defined and carefully abstracted, contrast in form with Deborah Brown's freer Oil Over Tempra,[sic] 1959.
 But I can not go all the way with Miss Brown's disregard for formal values.
-Regretably -for I respect this artist's sincerity of purpose- I find the result neither aesthetically pleasing nor purposefully communicative"In 1956 Mary O'Malley having seen Brown's abstract paintings, asked Brown to paint some stage sets which had been designed by George Morrow, for the Lyric Theatre in Belfast.
-In 1960 Brown was appointed one of seven trustees of the newly formed Lyric Players Trust including TP Flanagan and John Hewitt.
+Regretably -for I respect this artist's sincerity of purpose- I find the result neither aesthetically pleasing nor purposefully communicative"In 1956, Mary O'Malley having seen Brown's abstract paintings, asked Brown to paint some stage sets which had been designed by George Morrow, for the Lyric Theatre in Belfast.
+In 1960, Brown was appointed one of seven trustees of the newly formed Lyric Players Trust including TP Flanagan and John Hewitt.
 Her involvement with stage design and the creation of various props provoked her interest in sculpture.

 Brown travelled throughout the northern Italy in the 1960s, to Rome, Sienna, Florence and Ravenna, where she studied the works of Botticelli, Donatello, Michaelangelo and Fontana.

-Brown became a member of the Free Painters and Sculptors and the Women's International Art Club in the early 1960s, and worked in her Father's office to supplement her income.
+Brown became a member of the Free Painters and Sculptors and the Women's International Art Club in the early 1960s, and worked in her father's office to supplement her income.
 She went on to take her professional exams in Chattels and Fine Arts, providing her with an in depth knowledge of the history of furniture, silver, porcelain and painting, as well as the laws of surveying, bookkeeping and property.
 Brown was later to become a partner in the firm.
-In 1965 Brown gained a major commission from the architects Cruikshank & Seward for the Ferranti Building in Manchester.
+In 1965, Brown gained a major commission from the architects Cruikshank & Seward for the Ferranti Building in Manchester.
 These eight large panels marked Brown's final flirtation with pure abstraction.